Sick of your usual boring kitchup or mayo sauce? Want to spice up your meals with some exotic Mediterranean flavours?

-A high-quality sauce is beige in colour, unlike the commercially sold which is pink and doesn’t do the sauce justice.
+A high-quality sauce is beige in color, unlike the commercially sold which is pink and doesn’t do the sauce justice.

 The traditional Taramasalata dip is salty and rich, but also high in protein and omega-3s.
 It’s usually served with some olive oil, sprinkled with pepper and fresh thyme, and with the addition of olives.

-This sweet, date-based dipping sauce comes in different flavours.
+This sweet, date-based dipping sauce comes in different flavors.

 It’s basically a date honey that goes excellent on spicy chicken skewers, baked sweet potatoes, pancakes, and apples.

 Silan is a staple of Israeli cuisine.
 It’s not only delicious, but healthy as well since dates are rich in antioxidants, fiber, B vitamins, potassium, magnesium, iron, and calcium.

 The best part is that this sweet honey is lower in calories than brown or white sugar.